 Whether you receive a court summons for speeding or a postal requisition for speeding, the effect is the same.

-Now, and for the majority of road traffic offence cases, you will receive a Postal Requisition asking you to attend Court.
+Now – and for the majority of road traffic offence cases – you will receive a postal requisition asking you to attend court.

-Not all Courts have managed to make the transition to the new procedure, so the historic phrase of receiving a summons to appear in court is likely to remain in common usage.
+Not all courts have yet made the transition to the new procedure, so the historic phrase of receiving a summons to appear in court is likely to remain in common usage.